It’s been said that a good writer can write about anything.

 I wrote this article because I wanted to.
 You’re reading it because I wrote it first, then proposed it to The Write Life.
 If they hadn’t wanted to run it, I would have tried selling it elsewhere, or maybe I would have put it on one of my websites to make something from ads on the page.

 When you write an article just because you love the topic, you can have a particular client in mind, or you can look for a buyer once the piece is finished.
-All sorts of websites pay for content — there are even sites that pay for personal essays — so why not write a few pieces you really want to write?
+All sorts of websites pay for content — there are even websites that pay for personal essays — so why not write a few pieces you really want to write?
 You might sell some of them.

 4. Write a book and get it published